 It may be very rare for a person to have 100% high self worth all the time because humans are designed to care what people think and we live in a society which feeds that.
 For example, people with money, good looks and are “popular” are celebrated in the media.
 However, having very low self worth is likely to impact on your personal and professional life or even cause mental health issues.
 The phrase low self worth often used interchangeably with low self esteem and there are lots of similarities.
 However, low self esteem is linked to how we feel about our overall qualities and skills whereas worth is linked to whether we feel fundamentally good enough as a person.

 As low self worth causes a person not to be feel loveable or good enough, it can have implications for relationships because a person will view the world from that perspective.
-For example, they will look for signs in others that confirms the belief of being unloveable and therefore interpret their behaviour as such.
-Another way to describe this is having an “anxious attachment style” and examples of how that shows up in relationships include:
+For example, they may have have a deep fear of abdondonment or rejection and try to protect themselves through their thoughts and behaviour.
+This can mean feeling anxious about being left or pushing someome away to prevent beng hurt.
+Another way to describe this is having an “anxious attachment style” but unfortunately these behaviours often sabotage relationships which therefore creates a vicious cycle by confirming the low self worth that caused it in the first place.

 5 steps to stop low self worth affecting relationships